Glossary of Pulmonary Hypertension (PH) Terms

 Endothelin receptor antagonists: Bosentan (Tracleer®) and ambrisentan (Letairis®) are medications that block endothelin from attaching to the endothelium receptors located in the smooth muscle cells of the pulmonary arteries.
 This prevents the vessels from tightening up/constricting and helps lower the pulmonary artery pressures.
 Read more about treatment options

 Endothelium: The one-cell thick lining of the blood, lymph channels and the heart.
 Endothelial cells produce lots of chemical compounds that normally make blood vessel walls relax and dilate.
 In PAH there is an abnormality in the endothelium, which can result in the blood vessels’ inability to relax and dilate.
-Abnormalities with the endothelium are one cause of elevated pulmonary artery pressures (PAP).
+Abnormalities with the endothelium are one possible cause of pulmonary arterial hypertension.

-Enzymes: Organic catalysts made by cells that can act inside or outside of cells, controlling the rate of chemical reactions without being changed themselves (an enzyme can help the same process along over and over).
+Enzymes: Organic substances made by cells that can act inside or outside of cells to control the rate of chemical reactions without the substance being changed themselves (an enzyme can help the same process along over and over).

 Epidemiology: The study of illness in the population.